hpc-carpentry/old-hpc-workflows/_episodes/08-cluster.md

 - "`nohup <command> &` prevents `<command>` from exiting when you log off."
 ---

 Right now we have a reasonably effective pipeline that scales nicely on our local computer.
-However, for the sake of this course, we'll pretend that our workflow actually takes significant computational resources and needs to be run on a cluster.
+However, for the sake of this course, we'll pretend that our workflow actually takes significant computational resources and needs to be run on a [HPC cluster][ref-hpc-cluster].

 > ## HPC cluster architecture
 >
-> Most HPC clusters are run using a scheduler.
+> Most HPC clusters are run using a [scheduler][ref-scheduler].
-> The scheduler is a piece of software that handles which compute jobs are run on which compute nodes and where.
+> The scheduler is a piece of software that decides when a job will run, and on which nodes.
 > It allows a set of users to share a shared computing system as efficiently as possible.
 > In order to use it, users typically must write their commands to be run into a shell script
 > and then "submit" it to the scheduler.